-It was emphasized that applications should include clear narratives, a breakdown of cost estimates, a detailed scope, the phase of project for which the funds are being requested, maps and photos, and an engineer's estimate.
+All applications must be submitted through the GAP App (Grant Application Program) to be considered for funding.
+It was stressed that applications should include clear narratives, a breakdown of cost estimates, a detailed scope, the phase of project for which the funds are being requested, maps, photos, and an engineer's estimate.
+The more detailed and complete an application is, the easier it is to move through the process.
 Online resource links were provided as guidance.
-Power Point Presentation

-The following submission deadlines were noted: TA, CM and TRIP are due by March 31, 2023 and CIGP June 30, 2023
+The following submission deadlines were noted: Traffic Alternatives (TA), Congestion Management (CM) and Transportation Regional Incentive Program (TRIP) applications are due by March 31, 2023 and County Incentive Grant Program (CIGP) applications are due June 30, 2023.